View All Resources

 Ryzen 9: AMD’s highest-end processors, the latest generations (5th and 6th) are available on notebooks (8 cores).
 None of the desktop versions include integrated graphics.
 Most notebook versions come with Radeon Graphics.

-M1: Apple's first-generation low-end to mid-range processors, currently available on notebooks (8 cores) and desktops (8 cores).
+M1: Apple's first-generation low-end to mid-range processors, currently available on notebooks (8 cores).
 All M1 processors come with integrated graphics, ranging from 7 to 8 cores.

 M2: Apple's second-generation low-end to mid-range processors, currently available on notebooks (8 cores) and desktops (8 cores).
 All M2 processors come with integrated graphics, ranging from 8 to 10 cores.

-M2 Pro: Apple's second-generation mid-range processors, currently available on notebooks (10 to 12 cores) and desktops (10 to 12 cores).
+M2 Pro: Apple's second-generation mid-range processors, currently available on desktops (10 to 12 cores).
 All M2 Pro processors come with integrated graphics, ranging from 16 to 19 cores.

-M2 Max: Apple's second-generation upper mid-range processors, currently available on notebooks (12 cores) and desktops (12 cores).
+M2 Max: Apple's second-generation upper mid-range processors, currently available on desktops (12 cores).
 All M2 Max processors come with integrated graphics, ranging from 30 to 38 cores.

 M2 Ultra: Apple's second-generation high-end processors, currently available on desktops (24 cores).
-All M1 Ultra processors come with integrated graphics, ranging from 60 to 76 cores.
+All M2 Ultra processors come with integrated graphics, ranging from 60 to 76 cores.